ViralTexts/gtr-clusters/clusters/18520820-sn84023127-PropertiesOfTheTomato.md

 as an&#x27; -article of. diet it is -almost
 sovereign for dys&#x27; pepsia and
 indigestion.; 6.
 That it should be used
-as a daily food—either cooked, raw, o
+as a daily food—either cooked, raw, or
+in the form of catsup; it is&#x27;the most
+healthy&#x27; article ri
 </td></tr></table>

 ---